Lanxin-MRDVS/Application-Algorithms/pallet-recognition-user-guide-eagle-m-series-camera.md

 <p align="center"><br><em>Figure 3: Camera configuration</em></p>

-4. Select the pallet positioning algorithm and set the working mode to Close on Disconnect.
+4. Select the pallet positioning algorithm and set the working mode to [Close While Disconnect].
 Note: LxCameraviewer is only used for configuring camera internal parameters, while PalletPro handles all other algorithm parameters.
 For better recognition performance, we recommend upgrading to the latest version of PalletPro via a firmware update

 <p align="center"><br><em>Figure 4: Camera configuration</em></p>